 Jackson often played the role of the audacious "hammer" of the army of Northern Virginia, taking quick and assertive offensive action.
 His roles in the Northern Virginia Campaign of August 1862, however, were an interesting blend of hammer (offensive) and anvil (defensive).
-Sent north to disrupt John Pope's oppressive treatment of the people of Northern Virginia, Jackson successfully executed a sweeping flanking maneuver that placed his command in the rear of Pope's Army of Virginia.
-From this position he successfully captured the Union Army depot and all of the supplies at Manassas Junction before taking up a defensive position and effectively inviting Pope to assault him.
+Sent north to disrupt US Gen. John Pope's oppressive treatment of the people of Northern Virginia, Jackson successfully executed a sweeping flanking maneuver that placed his command in the rear of Pope's Army of Virginia.
+From this position he successfully captured the Federal army depot and all of the supplies at Manassas Junction before taking up a defensive position and effectively inviting Pope to assault him.

 Pope obliged and for two days (August 28-29), Pope pounded Jackson as Longstreet and the remainder of the army marched north to reach the battlefield.
 Jackson held out despite delays in getting Longstreet's troops into action, even when his men were reduced to hurling rocks when they ran out of ammunition.
 This allowed for Longstreet to launch "the largest, simultaneous mass assault of the war" on August 30, sending more than 28,000 men into the left flank of the Union army.

 When Lee decided to cross the Potomac and invade the North in the Maryland Campaign, he had intended to push toward Baltimore, Washington, or Pennsylvania, but became concerned about the Union presence in and near Harpers Ferry.
 In Special Orders 191 Lee sent Jackson to capture Harpers Ferry, which he accomplished on September 15.
 Jackson then pushed his men to join the rest of the army at Sharpsburg, Maryland.